Statutory Certificates, Overdue Surveys

 Cargo Ship Safety Equipment Surveys

-Lifesaving Appliance - More deficiencies related to lifesaving appliances were found in the lifeboats and life buoys than any other type of lifesaving appliance.
+Lifesaving Appliances (LSA) - The most common deficiencies related to lifesaving appliances were found to be associated with the lifeboats, liferafts and life buoys.

 - Structural defects in lifeboats